 CARL JUNG’S “FANTASY” TECHNIQUE

-Modern psychology owes a great debt to Dr Carl Jung, particularly in relation to the world of myth and fantasy.
+Modern psychology owes a great debt to Dr Carl Jung.

-We have the Swiss psychiatrist and psychoanalyst to thank for concepts related to personality theory and storytelling, including: extroversion/introversion, dream analysis, ego, the personal and collective unconscious, anima and animus, persona and shadow and many more.
+We have the Swiss psychiatrist and psychoanalyst to thank for concepts related to personality theory and storytelling, including: extroversion/introversion, dream analysis, ego, the personal and collective unconscious, anima and animus, persona, shadow and many more.

 Jung’s work forms the foundation of most of SIT’s Story Image Tools e.g., books, audiobooks, poster images, videos and novels.
-His work forms the base for Shadows of Sylvaheim, The Universal Child, as well as The Rise of Jung and Psychology and Spirituality in Young People.
+His work forms the base for Shadows of Sylvaheim, The Universal Child, as well as The Rise of Jung and Sylvaheim Magic.

 Among Jung’s most important work, and for storytellers everywhere, is the notion of fantasy.